 The wheelchair access path on Troopers Hill is also deteriorating.
 The resin surface is breaking up.
 Bristol City Council has done some filling of potholes but this is only a temporary solution.

 For walkers there is an alternative approach to the Hill from Crews Hole via paths and steps through Troopers Hill Woods, but these were difficult to follow until waymarking was installed as part of this project (see below).

-The aim of this part of the project is to:
+The detailed aims of this part of the project are to:

 a) Resurface and widen the track across the Field so it is suitable for wheelchair use and for the size of vehicles used by Bristol Parks for grass cutting and emptying bins.